 There are a TON of NCLEX books and apps out there for practicing NCLEX-style questions.
 However, my favorite and best book for practicing NCLEX questions is the Lippincott Q&A Review for NCLEX-RN, 13th edition book by Billings and Hensel!
-(I have a different favorite for an app, which I’ll talk about in a different post).
+If you need a content review, I don’t recommend this book.
+If you need content review I recommend my Nugget Pages or Saunder’s.

 This book is NOT a straight-forward content review book.
 All it includes is practice questions and rationales.
 So, why is this book so good for nursing students and those preparing for the NCLEX exam?